sndobed/stream-ar/Development-Team-Practices-and-Process.md

 If you choose to use VSCode, here are some extensions we highly recommend:
 - Vetur - This is an essential plugin that provides a much better experience when editing .vue files
-- Prettier - Automatic code formatting according to our style guide
 - TSLint - Linting for TypeScript
 - Trailing Spaces - Highlights trailing whitespace